caiom2r/CV/README.md

 # CV

-This repo contains my resume in both English and Portuguese (my native language).
+This repo contains my CV in both English and Portuguese (my native language).